Does he mean handle or choke-hold?

 Here’s a nice little take-down of David Frum’s glowing endorsement of Milei:

-Admittedly, we will never really know how much of the result was due to the Trump administration’s extortion tactics.
-An article by CELAG’s Alfredo Serrano Manc suggests that Argentina’s right-wing parties tend to have a consistent support base of around 40%.
+Admittedly, we will never really know how much of Milei’s electoral victory was due to the Trump administration’s extortion tactics.
+An article by CELAG’s Alfredo Serrano Manc suggests that Argentina’s right-wing parties tend to pick up around 40% of the vote regardless of the state of the economy.

 After suffering a landslide defeat in the regional elections in Buenos Aires province in September, La Libertad Avanza’s victory in Sunday’s legislative midterms shows Milei can still count on a broad electoral base, writes Valentina Neto for the Catalan newspaper La Vanguardia: